 Originally posted by yeahIn what way might a 3D concert reinvent cinema?

+That is reinventing.
 Originally posted by LikeASong[..]Well...
 Reinventing is making something not done before.
 And I don't think any concert has been shown on a cinema yet.That is reinventing.

 Originally posted by yeah[..]